-1002.1 Compliance with the building code.

-Where the character or use of an existing building or part of an existing building is changed undergoes a change of occupancy to one of the following special use or occupancy categories as defined described in Chapter 4 in the International Building Code, the building shall comply with all of the applicable requirements of Chapter 4 of the International Building Code applicable to the special use or occupancy.
+- 1002.1 Compliance with the building code.
+Where an existing building or part of an existing building undergoes a change of occupancy to one of the special use or occupancy categories as described in Chapter 4 in the International Building Code, the building shall comply with all of the requirements of Chapter 4 of the International Building Code applicable to the special use or occupancy. - 1002.2 Incidental uses.
+Where a portion of a building undergoes a change of occupancy to one of the incidental uses listed in Table 509.1 of the International Building Code, the incidental use shall comply with Section 509 of the International Building Code applicable to the incidental use. - 1002.3 Change of occupancy in health care.
+Where a change of occupancy occurs to a Group I-2 or I-1 facility, the work area with the change of occupancy shall comply with the International Building Code.